-- Oversight of the Public and Corporate track in the college's DVM program
+- Administering the Public and Corporate track in the college's DVM program

 - Preparing students for public and corporate sector careers